-The Orientation occurs on the first Intensive Day of the first semester.
 The purpose of Orientation is to orient new students to the milieu of MTSA, to include a variety of student support services that are directly and indirectly related to student success in the program, many of which save time for students.
 The Orientation is planned to introduce and/or familiarize newly enrolled DNAP students regarding MTSA policies, schedules, program requirements, available area lodging for use during Intensive Days, and financial aid processes.